top of page

 How to Reduce Tailgating and Protect Your Data

 Tailgating is rarely just a driver behavior problem.
 It’s usually a design issue.
+Here are practical ways to reduce it:

 ✔ Adjust Open and Close Timing